Vikram-S marks "The Beginning" of private venture in Indian space programme with maiden success | Technology

 - India

-India on Friday successfully placed three satellites into an orbit on a rocket completely developed by a four year- old startup, marking the entry of the private sector into the country's space activities, currently dominated by the state-run behemoth ISRO.
+India on Friday successfully launched its first privately made rocket, developed by a four year-old startup, marking the entry of the private sector into the country's space activities which is currently dominated by the state-run behemoth ISRO.

+The rocket, Vikram-S launched three payloads in about 500 km low inclination orbit.
+It later safely splashed into the sea, as part of the mission.

 Skyroot Aerospace-designed Vikram-S, named in a befitting tribute to the father of the country's space programme Vikram Sarabhai, tasted success in its maiden mission.
-Skyroot Aerospace become the first privately held company in India after the space sector was opened for the private players by the Centre in 2020.
+In the process, the firm became the first privately held company in India after the space sector was opened for the private players by the Centre in 2020.

 ''I am happy to announce the successful completion of Mission Prarambh, The Beginning, by Skyroot aerospace,'' a smiling Pawan Goenka, Chairman of the country's space regulator, Indian National Space Promotion and Authorisation Centre (INSPACe), said from ISRO's Mission Control Center here.